lyuwenhan/minecraft-java-edition-mods/player-highlighter/README.md

 # Player Highlighter

-A lightweight **client-side Fabric mod** that improves player awareness with glowing outlines, on-screen target icons, and a nearby-player information HUD.
+A client-side Fabric mod that improves player awareness with glowing outlines, on-screen target icons, and a nearby-player information HUD.

 ## Overview